-The club’s Seaside Fiesta and Spooktacular surf contests always include Tadpole division events.
+The Club’s Seaside Fiesta and Spooktacular surf contests always include Tadpole division events.
 The article shown below was posted for our 2011 Kona Pro contest but still provides a good overview of the Tadpole Division contests.
-Tadpoles will receive a free contest t-shirt.
-There is a $15 registration fee for Tadpoles, and the $15 entry fee is $10 for kids 11 and under with push-in by parents only.
+Tadpoles will receive a free contest t-shirt, plus custom trophies to winners, and the entry fee is $10 for kids 11 and under with push-in by parents only.

 Tadpoles Will Come Ashore in New Smyrna Beach

 Webster’s Dictionary defines “tadpoles” as:

 “A small creature that has external gills and undergoes a metamorphosis to the adult”